sayo-hs/data-effects/CEPs/CEP-02.md

     * Note: This ordering is important when using the `TypeApplications` extension.

     The `forall` inserted between the effect method types (see the "Separation of First-order and Higher-order Effects" section in CEP-01) is simply ignored.
+    Constraints of the effect method are converted to the constraints of the constructor in the order they appear.

 * Examples:
     1. When the name of the effect class data-type of State is `StateI`, the State effect class: